ddirks/thredds-doc/pages/thredds/ThreddsConfigRef.md

 ### WCS Service

-The OGC WCS service provided as part of the TDS is described in more detail [here](updateme) (THREDDS Web Coverage Service reference doc).
+The OGC WCS service provided as part of the TDS is described in more detail [here](/wcs_ref.html).
 By default this service is enabled, and can be disabled by including the following in the `threddsConfig.xml` file:

 ~~~xml